Let's Go (The Cars song): Release

-Reception
+Critical reception

 Rolling Stone critic Tom Carson described "Let's Go" as "the best cut on Candy-O, while the Billboard review of Candy-O listed the song as one of the "best cuts".
 Billboard described the song as a "catchy midtempo number" with a guitar-driven "sassy rock sound."
 Cash Box said it begins "with a crash, moving into a streamlined pop rocker, filled with a futuristic combination of synthesizer blips, handclaps and crunching guitar chording."
 Record World said that "All the parts are geared for hit status on this fine-tuned mid-tempo rocker."
 The Fort Worth Star Telegram rated it to be the 8th best single of 1979.
 Classic Rock History critic Emily Fagan rated it as the Cars 3rd best song sung by Orr, saying that it "encapsulates the band’s knack for blending new wave cool with rock 'n' roll swagger."
 Ultimate Classic Rock critic Dave Swanson rated it as the 6th best Benjamin Orr Cars song, saying that "the simple keyboard line, crunchy guitars and driving rhythm make for a great pop song."

 William Ruhlmann, author of The All-Music Guide to Rock, said, "'Let's Go' (the Cars' biggest hit so far) became one of the summer songs of the year," and Hamish Champ, writer of The 100 Best-Selling Albums of the 70s, said the track (as well as its follow-up, "It's All I Can Do"), "give ample evidence of the band's range".
 AllMusic reviewer Greg Prato said the song was "intensely fun".